Thursday, June 19, 2025

 in the direction of one question—

-will her quiet ears ever hear
+will her seashell ears

-these waves of blood
+ever hear these waves of blood

 breaking across the rock